DK080825/customer_counting_8051based/README.md

 Each ultrasonic sensor is placed on opposite sides of the entryway.
 The system detects the sequence of triggering and echo reception from both sensors to determine whether a person has entered or exited.

-The LCD shows the real-time people count and switches off automatically if no activity is detected for 5 seconds.
+The LCD shows the real-time people count and switches off automatically if no activity is detected for over 5 seconds.

 ---